-- (a) What has been the chief educational problem of Turkey ever since the establishment of the Republic. - (b) What the outstanding features of Turkey's educational system are. - (c) The educational progress that has been made in the past thirty years. - (d) The educational opportunities available to a typical Turkish boy. - (e) What the purpose of the Rural Teacher Training Schools is.
+- (a) What has been the chief educational problem of Turkey ever since the establishment of the republic. - (b) What the outstanding features of Turkey's educational system are. - (c) The educational progress that has been made in the past thirty years. - (d) The educational opportunities available to a typical Turkish boy. - (e) What the purpose of the village institute is.
 How it is influencing the social, cultural and economic life of those who live in rural Turkey. - (f) The games played by the young people of Turkey. - (g) The sports in which the Turkish people excel.